-Ed Junell recently obtained a summary judgment on all claims in an oil and gas dispute from Judge Karen K. Brown of the United State Bankruptcy Court, Southern District of Texas.
+Ed Junell and Kyle Weynand recently obtained a summary judgment on all claims in an oil and gas dispute from Judge Karen K. Brown of the United State Bankruptcy Court, Southern District of Texas.
 The plaintiff asserted claims against defendants, our clients, for fraud, promissory estoppel, and negligent misrepresentation related to the drilling and alleged investment in an oil and gas prospect.
 Plaintiff sought more than $5.8 million dollars in damages.

 Favorable settlement in early mediation

-Monica Oathout, and David Finck obtained a favorable settlement on behalf of SJGO's client, the plaintiff in a construction case.
+Monica Oathout, David Finck, and Michael Jones obtained a favorable settlement on behalf of SJGO's client, the plaintiff in a construction case.
 In the fiercely contested dispute, SJGO's client sought damages arising from a $32 million dollar construction contract involving thousands of change orders, spanning several markets and several years.
 After over one year of venue disputes, the lawsuit was transferred to Texas and SJGO substituted in as counsel.
 SJGO hit the ground running, culled through hundreds of thousands of documents and put together a strategy to substantiate each change order.
 Then, prior to depositions, SJGO proposed mediation.
 At mediation, SJGO used the change order analysis (done without the assistance of experts) to present a solid and compelling case demonstrating why SJGO's client was owed a substantial sum of money and would prevail at trial.
 After a mediation lasting almost 12 hours, the case settled very favorably for SJGO's client.

 Insurance coverage obtained after denial